-When Apple TV+ launched, it did so with a major advantage and a major disadvantage.
-On the positive side, it has brand recognition and could easily offer its service for free to those who bought new Apple devices (a deal that is, as far as we know, still on).
-On the other hand, Apple TV+ didn’t have much of a library, and still doesn’t.
+When Apple TV+ launched in late 2019, it did so with a major advantage and a major disadvantage.
+On the positive side, it had brand recognition and could easily offer its service for free to those who bought new Apple devices (a deal that is, as far as we know, still going on).
+On the other hand, Apple TV+ didn’t have much of a library.
 Unlike Netflix, Hulu, and especially IP-branded streamers like HBO Max and Paramount+, Apple TV+ came out of the gate without a history of productions under its belt.
-Everything it produced or co-produced on its new streaming service was and is fresh.
+Everything it produced or co-produced for its new streaming service was and is fresh.
 That’s risky at a time when many viewers are interested in rewatching old favorites.

-One thing Apple does have a lot of, though, is money—and they have certainly spent it on their glossy programming.
-A recurring criticism of their shows, though—as you’ll see in the list below—is that for all of their beauty they don’t always have enough substance or a compelling narrative to match it.
-So while yes, these are technically the 21 best Apple TV+ Original Series on the platform, it’s also true that 13 of them are pretty good and the rest… aren’t.
-And there are worst ones still!
+But now, more than two years removed from launch, Apple TV+’s library is steadily growing, and the streaming service even has an Emmy-winning comedy (Ted Lasso) under its belt.
+A recurring criticism of its shows, though—as you’ll see in the list below—is that for all of their beauty, they don’t always have enough substance or a compelling narrative to match it.
+So while yes, these are technically the 22 best Apple TV+ Original Series on the platform, it’s also true that 14 of them are pretty good and the rest… aren’t.
+And there are worse ones still!

-Overall, Apple TV+ series have been very hit or miss, but for its low monthly fee (currently $4.99), it’s worth jumping in for the best ones, including break-out juggernaut Ted Lasso.
-Below we’ve ranked 21 notable Original titles, minus the documentaries and more kid-oriented programming (like Helpsters and Ghostwriter, which we weren’t thrilled with anyway), but we did keep Snoopy because Snoopy is a national treasure and his series on Apple TV+ are genuinely very good.
+Overall, Apple TV+ series have been hit or miss, but for its low monthly fee (currently $4.99), it’s worth jumping in for the best ones, including the aforementioned break-out juggernaut Ted Lasso.
+Below we’ve ranked 22 notable originals, minus the documentaries and more kid-oriented programming (like Helpsters and Ghostwriter, which we weren’t thrilled with anyway), but we did keep Snoopy because Snoopy is a national treasure and his series on Apple TV+ are genuinely very good.

 Watch on Apple TV+